 While it’s possible to get a good deal on foreign exchange in Montreal, you’ll need to do your research.
 Start by finding out the mid-market rate and avoid places such as the airport, where the rate is often very unfavourable and the fees are high.
 Withdrawing cash directly from a trusted ATM operator often means you’ll get a fairer exchange rate.
 Just be sure to choose to be charged in CAD.

-Alternatively, if you or a friend have a Canadian bank account, just use Wise to send money to Canada at the fairest possible exchange rate.
+Alternatively, if you or a friend have a Canadian bank account, just use Wise to transfer your money at the fairest possible exchange rate.
 Not only does Wise use the real mid-market exchange rate to convert your money (which almost always beat the banks), your money will also be sent and received using local banks, thus bypassing those nasty international banking fees..

 Whether you call it the Great White North or just Canada, the reality is still that there are restrictions on how much cash you can take in or out.
 If you...